liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Petra: \[But, that would be the same for the half-elves.
 There's no one that's like the Witch of Envy, and yet…\]

-Musica: \[You want to interfere with someone who is putting in their all? …I told you before.
-I don't want to get caught up in it anymore.\]
+Musica: \[You wanna interfere with someone who is puttin' in their all?
+…I told'ya before.
+I don't wanna get caught up in it anymore.\]

 As if to quiet Petra, whose voice was trembling, Musica's tone lost its emotion.
 Calmly, he presented Petra with the irrefutable facts.

-Musica: \[Having said that, we've accepted our situation.
-Just as there are people born rich and poor, there are Mole-people and other races.
-It is our destiny to live in the darkness and remain in the shadows.\]
+Musica: \[Havin' said that, we've accepted our situation.
+Just as there're people born rich and poor, there're Mole-people and other races.
+It's our destiny to live in the darkness and remain in the shadows.\]

 Petra: \[This way of saying it…\]

-Musica: \[For the kind Miss, this reality might be painful.
-But even those of us who have come to terms with the situation don't want it to get any worse than it already is.\]
+Musica: \[Fer the kind Miss, this reality might be painful.
+But even those've us who've come to terms with the situation don't want it to get any worse than it already is.\]

 Emilia: \[Worse, than it already is…\]